"Daisy" Nail Art Is Trending—& We Have Your Easy Step-By-Step Tutorial

 If there was a perfect time to finally teach yourself how to do your own nail art, it's May in quarantine.
 With nail salons shut down and spring flowers in full bloom, professional artists and content creators have taken to Instagram to bring inspiration to your fingertips in the form of the daisy print manicure.

 In addition to being adorable, daisy-print nail art is easy to freehand, even for a nail-art novice.
 You can create the design using whatever polish you have lying around and have your own photo-ready manicure in under an hour.
-For proof, we had professional manicurist Liz Lomeli from L.A.'s Color Camp salon break down her step-by-step process for executing the DIY daisy-print manicure.
+For proof, we had professional manicurist Liz Lomeli from LA's Colour Camp salon break down her step-by-step process for executing the DIY daisy-print manicure.
 Her guide, ahead.

 Advertisement